 The highlights of any trip to this land of plenty are the traditional markets and the gastronomy.
 The chefs at both of the charming hotels you will stay at are among the best in the area.
 One cooks slowly with a little spice and artistry; the other with sophistication and an emphasis on balance of flavours.
 There is also time for a little shopping.

 Hotels, restaurants and visits have been carefully selected to reveal the character and colour of the Dordogne Quercy.
-The donkeys and Mag, the muleteer, will follow at the back for the first few days which creates a happy atmosphere for those slightly behind.
 All meals are included and lunch will be a mix of picnics and restaurants.

 The accommodation is split between two beautiful places of charm and character.
 The first is the Logis des Baudry, a beautiful house in the centre of the medieval, bastide village of Domme which peers from its hill top over the dramatic view of the Dordogne river.
 François and Hélène Passebon are the perfect hosts with a knack for creating elegant and sumptuous interiors.
 Hélène is also a top-class chef.
 5 bedrooms with bathrooms en suite.
 Wifi.
 Three nights here in the heart of the Dordogne.